tharma28/weatherAPI/README.md

 Installation & Run

 There is a docker file available for docker the project.
 Build the image file from the source and run the application.
 You do not need any database configuration.
+Issue the following command to create build.

+ docker build --pull --rm -f "Dockerfile" -t weatherapi:latest "."
+ and the run the application in that container